Demetrius-Koukas/Interactive-Rating/README.md

 # Interactive-Rating
 Interactive rating template that collects the rating and sends back thank you reply confirmation.

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-My approach was to work the solution replying on DOM element manipulation and rendering a new div containing the requested format of the 'Thank you' response to be dynamic based on submited rating.
+My approach was to work on a solution relying on DOM element manipulation and rendering a new div containing the requested format of the 'Thank you' response to be dynamic based on submited rating.

 ### The challenge